jonathan-norris/jonathan-norris.github.io/about.md

 &nbsp;

-I am an applied microeconomist interested in empirical applications related to the historical contexts that shape economic development.
-In particular, I am recently interested in how the roots of development are shaped by past conflicts and the incentives and actions of institutions.
+I am an applied microeconomist interested in the historical contexts that shape economic development.
+In particular, I am recently interested in how the roots of development are shaped by past conflicts and in the incentives and actions of institutions that interact with development.
 In past work, I have studied a range of topics related to skill development and mental health.
 I also have some work using survey experiments to understand gender norms and motherhood labour market penalties.

 <a href = "{{ site.baseurl }}/files/cv_norris.pdf" style="color: #000;"> <b> CV </b> </a>